nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Alphanumeric

-An alphanumeric character is one that is either a number (0-9) or a letter (any alphabet, lower or upper case).
+An alphanumeric character is one that is either a number (0-9) or a letter (any letter of the alphabet, lower or upper case).
 An input described as alphanumeric means that all the characters of the input must follow these constraints (i.e. composed only of letters and/or numbers)